 According to the Occupational Safety and Health Administration (OSHA), the construction industry was responsible for one in five worker deaths in 2015.
 The total fatality rate in construction the same year was 937 workers.
 The worst part about these tragedies is that most of them are completely preventable.
 They stem from coworker and employer negligence.
-If you suffered an injury or a loved one passed away in a recent construction accident, come to HawkLaw in Mount Pleasant, SC for a free consultation.
+If you suffered an injury or a loved one passed away in a recent construction accident in Charleston, call 888.HAWK.LAW or use our contact page for a free consultation*.
 We want to help you seek justice from the party responsible.

 Based on OSHA’s “Fatal Four” report, the leading causes of death in the construction industry (not including highway collisions) are falls, struck-by object scenarios, electrocutions, and workers getting caught in or caught between machinery.
 If employers improve their safety practices in the workplace, the construction industry would see a significant drop in these four main types of fatal incidents.
 Here are some frequent issues OSHA cites in the construction industry every year:

 This gives you an idea of many of the areas where employers are failing their construction workers.
 Failure to equip workers with the proper safety gear and adequate training is setting them up for injurious accidents.
 It is a form of negligence that a personal injury claim can bring to light, potentially leading to a significant and well-deserved settlement for injured parties or surviving family members of the deceased.

 As a construction worker, you are likely aware of South Carolina’s workers’ compensation program.
 Through this program, you do not need to prove anyone’s negligence to receive payment for your work-related injuries.
 What you may not know however, is that filing a workers’ comp claim bars you from filing a personal injury lawsuit in the future.
 In many cases, this is not an issue.
 In injuries related to negligence however, you may be eligible to receive much more than a workers’ comp settlement will give you.